-- 2. Select the shapes. - 3.
+- 1. Create a couple of shapes using the Polygonal Shape Creation tool (S) - 2.
+Select the shapes. - 3.
 Click Shapes > Assign Rule Files... and select the rule file you just created. - 4.
-Click Open. - In the Inspector the fields "Rule File" and "Start Rule" are filled out now. - The attributes maxHeight and minHeight appear in the Inspector. - Click Generate models tool (Ctrl+G) Generate.
+Click Open. - In the Inspector the fields "Rule File" and "Start Rule" are filled out now. - The attributes maxHeight and minHeight appear in the Inspector. - 5.
+Click Generate models tool (Ctrl+G) Generate.

 In the Viewport you now see extrusions to different heights.